aasantos/GPU_SV/README.md

 ./programApp sp500_ret_80_87.txt 7

 The output of the analysis is saved on a .txt file whose name indicates the type of model estimated and when GPU is used, the tag gpu is added.
+For example, after estimating the SVTL-GPU (7) model, the file svtlestimgpu.txt is created.